- The discovery of GluA3-dependent synaptic plasticity

 - Research conducted at: Universiteit van Amsterdam

 Chapter 2.
-Synaptic plasticity through activation of AMPA-receptor subunit GluA3 (Embargo until 25 November 2018)
+Synaptic plasticity through activation of AMPA-receptor subunit GluA3 (Embargo up to and including 25 November 2018)

 Chapter 3.
-Motor learning requires Purkinje cell synaptic potentiation through activation of AMPA-receptor subunit GluA3 (Embargo until 25 November 2018)
+Motor learning requires Purkinje cell synaptic potentiation through activation of AMPA-receptor subunit GluA3 (Embargo up to and including 25 November 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.